-If you’re wearing it on your shoulder and turn around, it can swing away from your body.
-Of course, it’s likely to fall off of your shoulder at some point.
+If you wear it on your shoulder and turn around, it can swing away from your body.
+Of course, it will likely fall off your shoulder at some point.

 All of these movements can result in damage to your camera!
 Buy a strap that you wear like a sling across your body.

 I use the Black Rapid strap and love it.
-It’s available in several different models and for both right and left handed people.
-There are also other companies that make similar types of straps, if you want to shop around.
+It’s available in several different models and for both right and left-handed people.
+Other companies make similar types of straps if you want to shop around.

 The easiest solution is to carry your camera and lenses with you.

 I love my ThinkTank Airport Airstream rollaboard.
+It’s not made anymore, but there’s a new version: the ThinkTank Airport International V3.0.
 It isn’t a large one, so I can take it on international flights and even on regional carriers in the US.

 When it’s fully loaded, I can still lift it into the overhead bin on the plane.
 (OK, it’s not a pretty sight, but I do eventually get it up there…) It also fits under the seat.